How to Pack for a Beach Vacation in JUST a Carry On

 You tend to do the same basic activities each day on vacation: pool, beach, dine.
 Since the majority of your time will be spent in a swimsuit, you actually need fewer outfits than you think.

-Consider the following questions to help you pack:
+Consider the following as you pack:

 - Do you need something to wear to breakfast or lunch that is not a bathing suit and cover up?